78526Nasir/1st-year-project/README.md

 # C-Project

-    This is a simple low level project created in C. It contains some basic functionalities:
+    This is my first year project, created by using C and C++.
+It contains some basic functionalities that are listed below:

 # Alarm
 # Calendar